tsightler/ring-mqtt/README.md

 - Does not require MQTT retain and can work well with brokers that provide no persistent storage

 ### Planned Features
-- Additional devices (Flood/Freeze sensor)
+- Additional devices (Flood/Freeze sensor, base station, keypad)
-- Battery status for devices
+- Battery status
 - Tamper status

 ### Possible future features